 Esri: I’ve seen a lot of disruption to services across the sector due to recent weather events, what has been the impact on vegetation management requirements?

 Michael: Natural disasters are becoming more complex, more frequent and more unpredictable, which is impacting network reliability.

 With floods, comes increased vegetation fuel loads in and around assets for the coming year.
 With bushfires, comes the risk of burning vegetation bringing down powerlines, creating additional impacts on the community.

 A risk-based vegetation management approach can minimise these impacts, but there are only so many physical controls we can put in place.
 You can't cut down every tree, which is why prioritisation is such an important part of a risk management strategy.

 Being informed of all the risks enables you to make sound decisions on where to focus efforts and find a balance between risk mitigation and maintaining the amenity of our environment.

-Doug: Asset owners need to understand risk ahead of time, so they can prioritise where to focus their efforts.
+Esri: Asset owners need to understand risk ahead of time, so they can prioritise where to focus their efforts.
 How do you see the Trimble solution helping utilities be better prepared for severe weather events?